PilotFish State of CT Training Classes – Videos

 PilotFish has provided onsite product training for State of CT employees.

 Below are links to the recorded sessions as well as descriptions of the topics covered in each session.
-If you are interested in custom training for your department please click this link to contact the state’s Pilotfish Coordinator at DAS/BEST.
+If you are interested in custom training for your department, please use the following links to CT’s Data Integration Department and the state’s PilotFish Coordinator Contact Information at DAS/BEST.

 The State of CT has licensed an Enterprise License of PilotFish Technology’s Integration Engine, the eiPlatform and the eiConsole the graphical, developer’s workstation complement.
 Any state agency or department, including State Universities and Medical Centers, may utilize this software as part of the State’s license.
 This session will cover the terms of the license and how state departments and agencies can leverage the technology.